pmlrsg/arsf_dem_scripts/doc/source/installation.rst

 This will install the scripts to /usr/local/bin, so they will be available on the main path.

-3. Download the ARSF LAStools form from https://github.com/arsf/LAStools and install using:
+3. Download the ARSF fork of LAStools from from https://github.com/arsf/LAStools and install using:

 .. code-block:: bash

    make
    sudo make install

 OS X
 ~~~~~